Menopause discrimination happens to many workers because employers don’t understand the issues involved, experts say.

 He pointed to a previous case in the UK involving an employee of British Telecom referred to as Ms Merchant.

-After being given a final written warning about her performance, Ms Merchant provided a letter from her doctor that explained that she was “going through the menopause which can affect her level of concentration at times”.
+“going through the menopause which can affect her level of concentration at times”.

 The manager chose not to conduct an investigation into her symptoms, and instead, dismissed her.

-It said the manager would never have adopted his “bizarre and irrational approach with other non-female-related conditions”.
+The tribunal said the manager would never have adopted his “bizarre and irrational approach with other non-female-related conditions”.

 What can employers do?